ChandrikaTulsani/Google-Merchandise-Customer-Segmentation/README.md

-# Customer Segmentation using K-Means Clustering
+# Google Merchandise Customer Segmentation using K-Means Clustering

 An unsupervised machine learning project that segments e-commerce users into distinct behavioral groups based on their session activity, interaction patterns, and engagement frequency.